What to know before you go to.... Medjugorje

 General Info About Your Documents, Flights, Arrival & Travel:

-Medjugorje Web will ship your backpack/nametag package to the address provided on your reservation application approximately 2-3 weeks prior to your scheduled departure date.
+Medjugorje Web will ship your backpack/nametag package to the address provided on your reservation form approximately 2-3 weeks prior to your scheduled departure date.
 The package will be delivered by Priority Mail.
-Your final documents will include your flight schedule with electronic ticket number, backpack, nametag, receipt for your pilgrimage, and any other necessary information.
-Carefully review your tickets to ensure that your name on the tickets are an exact match to your passport.
-Please note that the name field on your tickets is only 19 characters long, therefore names exceeding this length will be cut off (this is not a problem, as your actual reservation contains your full name).
+Your final documents will include a copy of your e-tickets (if we arranged your flights), backpack, nametag, receipt for your pilgrimage, and any other necessary information.
+Carefully review your e-tickets to ensure that your name on the tickets are an exact match to your passport.
+Please note that the name field on your tickets is only 19 characters long, so names exceeding this length will be cut off (this is not a problem, as your actual reservation contains your full name).
 Please also carefully review the itinerary provided to ensure that all departure and destination cities, as well as dates, are correct.
 Please contact Medjugorje Web immediately should any discrepancies be found. *Please note that late payment/bookings can cause delay in the shipment of your final documents.

-We recommend that you check in for your international flight three hours prior to the scheduled departure time.
+We recommend that you check in for your international flight at least three hours prior to the scheduled departure time.
 Passengers must personally check their luggage at the airline counter.
 Please advise the airline representative of your final destination upon check in so that you will not need to claim your baggage and recheck it during flight connections.
-Please note that our pilgrims travel from all over the world.
-You will be traveling independently for all flights until your arrival at your final destination.
+You will be traveling independently for some or all flights until your arrival at your final destination.
 You will not have a tour escort with you during your flights.
-Please be advised that we try to centralize as many pilgrims as possible on the same flights, so you may arrive/depart on the same flights as many of your co-pilgrims. (for additional information see "Arrival Procedure" below).
+We try to centralize as many pilgrims as possible on the same flights, so you may arrive/depart on the same flights as many of your co-pilgrims. (for additional information see "Arrival Procedure" below).

 Airline Mileage Accounts:

-Please contact the airline directly to open a mileage account and to obtain credit for the miles flown on this trip.
+Please contact the airline directly to open a mileage account and to obtain credit for the miles flown on your trip.
 Please be sure to save all boarding pass stubs from your trip as you may need them for proof of travel when obtaining milage credit upon your return.
+To use miles for flights you must work directly with the airline.

 Passports and Visas:

-All U.S. citizens must have a valid passport to enter BIH (Bosnia & Hercegovina).
+All U.S. citizens must have a valid passport to enter Croatia and BIH (Bosnia & Hercegovina).
 Please note that for most travel abroad your passport MUST be valid for 6 months after your scheduled return date.
 For additional information on obtaining a US passport please visit: http://travel.state.gov/passport/passport_1738.html.
-A visa is not required for citizens of the USA.
-For example, the following countries do not require US citizens to obtain a visa for entrance: Portugal, Spain, France, Italy, Germany, Croatia, Bosnia, Austria, Poland, Czech Republic, Hungary, Ireland, Israel, Turkey, Greece.
-Please be advised that it is the passengers responsibility to reconfirm if any visa's are required for their trip itinerary.
+A visa is not required for citizens of the USA and Canada.
+Please be advised that it is the passengers responsibility to confirm if any visa's are required for their trip itinerary.

-After disembarking from the plane you will clear immigration, and proceed to the baggage claim area to locate your luggage.
-You will exit the baggage claim into the "arrival hall."
+After disembarking from the plane at your final destination, you will clear passport control, and proceed to the baggage claim area to locate your luggage.
+You will exit the baggage claim area into the "arrival hall."
 Look for the Medjugorje Web representative who will be holding a sign with your name and/or "Medjugorje Web."
-You will then be off on a 2+ hour drive to Medjugorje.
-Please remember to look for the sign!
+Medjugorje is about 2 hours from Split, 2.5 hours from Dubrovnik and 3 hours from Sarajevo.

-If your plane arrives late, or you are re-routed you will probably miss the group transfer which is included in your package.
-In such circumstances you will need to pay for a private transfer to take you to Medjugorje.
-This cost will be at your own expense (currently $190), and you may submit a claim to the airlines or yur travel insurance company for reimbursement upon your return.
-Please contact us at least 4 hours before your arrival into Split or Dubrovnik so we can arrange a driver to meet you outside baggage claim.
-You will need to pay the driver upon arrival in Medjugorje.
-We strongly recommend the purchase of Travel Insurance for this reason (http://www.medjugorje.org/insurance.htm).
+If your plane arrives late, or you are re-routed, you will probably miss the group transfer, which is included in your package.
+If we need to arrange a special driver to pick you up at the airport and take you to Medjugorje, the current cost is $200.
+You will need to pay the driver in cash.
+You can submit a claim to the airlines or your travel insurance company for reimbursement upon your return.
+Please contact your local guide (contact information is in your final documents) by phone, Viber, or Whatsapp at least 4 hours before your arrival into Split or Dubrovnik so they can arrange a driver to meet you outside baggage claim.
+We recommend the purchase of Travel Insurance for this reason (Click Here For Quote).

 Size allowances for Checked Bags: